 What are qualitative goals?

 Qualitative goals are those that focus on the quality of an experience or outcome rather than its quantity.
-They might include things like happiness, satisfaction, fulfillment, or enrichment.
+They might include things like happiness, satisfaction, fulfilment, or enrichment.

 What are the quantitative goals?

-	Quantitative goals are ones that can be measured and expressed using numbers.
+Quantitative goals can be measured and expressed using numbers.
 Here are a few examples of common quantitative goals:

 Growing market share by Y percentage points

 So, what are the three types of goals in goal setting?
 The three types of goals in goal setting are performance goals, outcome goals, and process goals.